enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 fgrep [-options] words file
 How do I use grep to search a file on Linux?

-S

-Please note that the above command also returns lines where “California” is part of other words, such as “Californication” or “Californian”.
-Hence pass the -w option with the grep/fgrep command to get only lines where “California” is included as a whole word: fgrep -w California address.txt

-You can force grep to ignore word case i.e match boo, Boo, BOO and all other combination with the -i option.
-For instance, type the following command: grep -i "boo" /etc/passwd

-grep command examples for Linux and Unix users
-The last grep -i "boo" /etc/passwd can run as follows using the cat command too: cat /etc/passwd | grep -i "boo"

-How to use grep recursively

-You can search recursively i.e. read all files under each directory for a string “192.168.1.5”
-$ grep -r "192.168.1.5" /etc/

-OR
-$ grep -R "192.168.1.5" /etc/

-Sample outputs:

-/etc/ppp/options:# ms-wins 192.168.1.50
-/etc/ppp/options:# ms-wins 192.168.1.51
-/etc/NetworkManager/system-connections/Wired connection 1:addresses1=192.168.1.5;24;192.168.1.2;

-You will see result for 192.168.1.5 on a separate line preceded by the name of the file (such as /etc/ppp/options) in which it was found.
-The inclusion of the file names in the output data can be suppressed by using the -h option as follows:
-$ grep -h -R "192.168.1.5" /etc/

-OR
-$ grep -hR "192.168.1.5" /etc/

-Sample outputs:

-# ms-wins 192.168.1.50
-# ms-wins 192.168.1.51
-addresses1=192.168.1.5;24;192.168.1.2;
-How to use grep to search words only

 When you search for boo, grep will match fooboo, boo123, barfoo35 and more.
 You can force the grep command to select only those lines containing matches that form whole words i.e. match only boo word:
 $ grep -w "boo" file